Flashkong/Source-Free-Object-Detection-by-Learning-to-Overlook-Domain-Style/README.md

 ```

 ## Overlooking style module
+**We use the standard Faster R-CNN as the teacher and student.
 For PASCAL VOC to Clipart and PASCAL VOC to Watercolor, we use Resnet101 as our backbone.
-For Cityscapes to Foggy-Cityscapes and KITTI to Cityscape, we use VGG16 as our backbone.
+For Cityscapes to Foggy-Cityscapes and KITTI to Cityscape, we use VGG16 (without batchnorm) as our backbone.**

+**Note that for the Foggy-Cityscapes dataset, we use the foggy level of 0.02.
+For Clipart dataset, we use all 1K images for both train and test.**
 ### Compilation

 Compile the cuda dependencies using following simple commands: